 Coworking spaces in Ubud

-- Outpost Ubud: This coworking gem in both Ubud and Canggu describes itself as “the coworking space Google would create if they opened in Bali”.
-With amazing amenities and a vibrant, productive, and engaged community of doers that supercharge your productivity.
+- Outpost Ubud: This coworking gem in both Ubud and Canggu describes itself as “the coworking space Google would create if they opened in Bali.”
+With excellent amenities and a vibrant, productive, and engaged community of doers that supercharge your productivity, this environment is ideal.
 Outpost is the coolest spot to get your geek on.
-A month's membership starts at 173 Euro.
+A month's membership starts at €130.

 Coffee shops in Ubud